 There are endless variations of delicious plant-based wraps!
 Here are a few of our favorites for you to try next.

-Have you tried our collard green wraps?
-Which plant-based wraps are your favorite, and how often do you make them?
+Have you tried our collard green wraps and like them?
 Share with us in the comments below, rate our recipe and Pin it for later.
-You can also tag us on Instagram if you made it – we’d love to see your creations.

 - ½ tsp smoked paprika

 - 1 cup red cabbage (70 g), thinly sliced

 - 1 carrot, thinly sliced

 - ½ cup cooked chickpeas (80 g), drained

 - 2 tbsp mustard

 - 6 tbsp soy yogurt